 You’ve decided to rent out your property on Airbnb and are thrilled about growing this into a proper business.
 However, let’s be honest, the chances are that you’re significantly less excited about paying tax on that hard-earned vacation rental income.
 Everyone is required to declare income and pay taxes to local governments.
 There’s just no way around that.
 However, tax deductions alleviate some of that burden.
 So, in order for your Airbnb business to be successful, you’ll have to keep a meticulous record of all your Airbnb income as well as expenses.
 This is easy when you have an efficient process in place.
 Let’s examine a few options.

-Four tips for recording your income and expenses
+Five tips for recording your income and expenses

 1. Open a bank account